Credential: Ontario College Certificate

 Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may also be considered for admission; refer to the Credit Transfer Centre website for details:

-Students are required to provide proof of pre-exposure rabies vaccination in the form of a current and effective rabies titre within the first eight weeks of beginning the program.
+Students are required to provide proof of pre-exposure rabies vaccination within the first four weeks of beginning the program.

 11 Program Courses